-Typically, many of the MSI programs authorized under the HEA are funded through annual discretionary appropriations.
-However, in recent years, mandatory appropriations have been provided to many of the programs, which were in addition to discretionary appropriations, in some cases.
-In 2007, with the College Cost Reduction and Access Act (P.L.
-110-84), Congress established the Strengthening Historically Black Colleges and Universities and Other Minority-Serving Institutions programs.
-The act created some new MSI programs and provided mandatory appropriations for both the newly authorized and the preexisting Title III-A and III-B MSIs programs for FY2008 and FY2009.
+Historically, many of the MSI programs authorized under the HEA were only funded through annual discretionary appropriations.
+However, beginning in 2007, mandatory appropriations have also been provided for many of the programs.
+Specifically, the College Cost Reduction and Access Act (P.L.
+110-84) established new MSI programs and provided mandatory appropriations for both the newly authorized and the preexisting Title III-A and III-B MSI programs for FY2008 and FY2009.
 The programs receiving the mandatory appropriations were

 - strengthening TCCUs;

 - strengthening ANNHs;

 - strengthening PBIs;

 - strengthening NASNTIs;

 - strengthening ANNAPISIs;

 - strengthening HBCUs; and

-- HSI STEM.
+- HSI Science, Technology, Engineering, and Mathematics and Articulation Program (HSI STEM).

 The Higher Education Opportunity Act (HEOA; P.L.
 110-315) redesignated the Strengthening Historically Black Colleges and Universities and Other Minority-Serving Institutions programs under Title III, Part F of the HEA.
-The HEOA also authorized additional annual mandatory appropriations for Masters Degree Programs at HBCUs and PBIs and the Promoting Postbaccalaureate Opportunities for Hispanic American programs for each of fiscal years FY2009 through FY2014, programs that typically receive discretionary appropriations.
+The HEOA also authorized additional annual mandatory appropriations for Masters Degree Programs at HBCUs and PBIs and the Promoting Postbaccalaureate Opportunities for Hispanic American programs for each of fiscal years FY2009 through FY2014, programs that also have authorizations of discretionary appropriations.

-Finally, the Student Aid and Fiscal Responsibility Act (SAFRA), as part of the Health Care and Education Reconciliation Act (P.L.
+The Student Aid and Fiscal Responsibility Act (SAFRA), as part of the Health Care and Education Reconciliation Act (P.L.
 111-152) extended the Title III-F mandatory appropriations for Title III-A, III-B, and HSI STEM programs through FY2019.